US Navy veteran leaves Iran day after scientist returns to Tehran - France 24

 Washington (AFP)

-US Navy veteran Michael White has been freed and left Iran nearly two years after his arrest, his mother said Thursday, following the US release of an Iranian scientist.
+A US Navy veteran detained in Iran for nearly two years flew out on Thursday, a day after an Iranian scientist held by US authorities returned home.

-"I am blessed to announce that the nightmare is over, and my son is safely on his way home," Joanne White said in a statement.
+"I am blessed to announce that the nightmare is over, and my son is safely on his way home," Michael White's mother, Joanne White, said in a statement.

-The release comes one day after an Iranian scientist, Cyrus Asgari, returned home.
-He was arrested during an academic visit in 2016 and accused of stealing trade secrets but was cleared last year by a US court.
+White had tested positive for COVID-19 and received treatment in Iran, said Bill Richardson, a former US ambassador who said he met senior Iranian officials to win his release.

-US officials had insisted that Asgari was not part of a swap, an assertion sure to come into question with White's release.
+Both Iran and President Donald Trump's administration has insisted that there was no swap involving Cyrus Asgari, an Iranian scientist acquitted by a US court who returned to Tehran on Wednesday.

 White, who had served 13 years in the US Navy, was arrested in July 2018 in the northeastern city of Mashhad after visiting a woman whom he had reportedly met online.